Community-Cleanup/Co-Cleanup-Docs/README.md

 #### *Planning Meetings*

-We decided that each sprint would start each Wednesday and begin with the planning ceremony (meeting).
+We decided that each sprint would start each Monday and begin with the planning ceremony (meeting).
 During each planning meeting we discussed what we would like to achieve during the sprint and the value that goal would bring to the project.
 We then moved items from the product backlog that were necessary to complete the sprint, and delegated how we would complete these items.
 Finally each of the items moved from the backlog was broken down into an increment that would be achievable to be completed in one day.

 Based on this approach, each planning meeting addressed the following three questions: